qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 `required_results` is defined and attached to the entry point.
 The value of both of these attributes is the string representation of a 64-bit integer constant.

 TODO: why the string value, and not an integer?
-TODO: no double underscore guard for attributes likely makes sense
+Naming convention for attributes like for qis?

+TODO: profile attribute

 ### Function Body

-The function body consists of a single block named `entry`.
-This implies in particular that no branching is permitted inside a function's body.
+The function body consists of three blocks; ...
+Only trivial branching is permitted inside a function's body.
 In the `entry` block, any number of calls to QIS functions may be performed.
 To be compatible with the Base Profile these functions must return void.
-Any arguments to invoke them must be inlined into the call itself; they hence must be constants or a pointer to a [qubit or result]() The result of the program execution should be logged using output recording functions.
+Any arguments to invoke them must be inlined into the call itself; they hence must be constants or a pointer to a [qubit or result](#qubit-and-result-usage) The result of the program execution should be logged using output recording functions.

 The following instructions are the *only* LLVM instructions that are permitted within a Base Profile compliant program: